Kasasa Rewards Qualification Calendar

 How do I sign up for Overdraft Protection?

 Request for Overdraft Protection must be completed in writing, please visit any of our branch locations to sign up.
 If you are unsure whether your account currently uses Overdraft Protection, please contact us.

-What is Overdraft Privilege (Courtesy Pay)?
+What is Overdraft Privilege (Extended Coverage)?

-How do I opt-in?
+How do I consent to Extended Coverage?

 In order to opt-in and protect your card transactions, simply:

-- Complete the online opt-in authorization form
+- Complete the online Extended Coverage consent form.

 - Send a secure message through your Online Home Banking account